These peach muffins with crumb topping are a great way to enjoy those summer peaches – perfect for a sweet treat with your morning coffee or tea!

 - These peach muffins are super easy to make and mix up quickly and easily.
 I love this stoneware muffin tin for baking muffins as they tend to rise a little bigger in it, but if you have one of those, you will need to add about 5 minutes to the baking time as they do take longer to bake in the stoneware.

 - The crumb topping is amazing on these peach muffins, as is the vanilla glaze, but you can definitely enjoy these muffins without them if you would like them to be a bit healthier.

 - If you don’t have fresh peaches, I think that frozen peaches would work just fine in these muffins too.
-I would leave them frozen though, rather then letting them thaw before adding them to the muffin batter.
+I would leave them frozen though, rather than letting them thaw before adding them to the muffin batter.